-The root canal procedure is quickly and easily completed without complication or need for follow- up care.
+The root canal procedure is quickly and easily completed without complication or the need for follow- up care.
 Make an appointment with Heart of Texas Smiles today to restore the health of your natural teeth.
-Dr. Cobb and Dr. Evans restore smiles daily for families throughout Waco, TX, Hillsboro, Hewitt, and the surrounding communities.
+Dr. Lassetter and Dr. Rivacoba restore smiles daily for families throughout Waco, TX, Hillsboro, Hewitt, and the surrounding communities.

 Have you been told that you’re in need of a root canal?
 You may still have some unanswered questions about the procedure, so we’re here to help.
 Here are the answers to some of the most common questions we receive about root canal therapy in Waco.
 If you don’t see the information that you’re looking for below, don’t hesitate to give us a call.
 We’d be happy to walk you through the treatment process so you know what to expect.

 How Long Does It Take to Recover from a Root Canal?